 Working remotely and communicating digitally – a short guide

-Remote working, tips & advice on working from home
+Working remotely, tips & advice on working from home

 “For many people working remotely is new.
 For people in our industry it is commonplace.
 Communicating digitally with clients or work colleagues is all very doable.
-In most cases there has been no necessity to learn how to make this work, up until now.
+In most cases, there has been no necessity to learn how to make this work, up until now.

 This a simple guide to working remotely.

 “The idea of Working remotely was the distant future that just got became the present” For some tips and tools – see below.